djprotejee/gym-tracker/README.md

 # 🏋️ Gym Tracker

 A fully automated gym occupancy tracker for [Total Fitness](https://totalfitness.com.ua/).
-It logs the number of active people in all gym locations every 10 minutes and writes the data to:
+It logs the number of active people in all gym locations every 15 (or any number) minutes and writes the data to:

 - 📄 Local CSV file (`data/gym_data.csv`)
 - 🟢 Google Sheets (via API)